hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Clusters
 --------

 When selecting 'Clusters - Login Server Shell Access' you will get a terminal window in a new browser tab.
-You will arrive on one of the Genius login nodes, which you can use as you are used to, including the option to submit jobs to wICE.
+You will arrive on one of the Genius login nodes, which you can use as you are used to, including the option to submit jobs to Genius or wICE.
 As with the Genius login nodes, this means that this shell is not meant for any calculations.
 If you would like to perform calculations in an interactive job, you should be using the :ref:`interactive shell app<interactive_shell>`

 Interactive apps
 ----------------